BabyTank-Projects/IHSS-Calculator/README.md

 ## Tips

 ✅ Always verify your schedule matches actual hours worked
-✅ Use Export CSV to keep records of your timesheets
+✅ Use Export Excel to get beautifully formatted timesheets with professional colors
+✅ If you use the Work Time Calculator, your start/end times will be included in the Excel export
 ✅ Use Screenshot for visual reference when filling out official forms
 ✅ Weekly maximum calculations are helpers - follow official IHSS guidelines
 ✅ You can mix manual entry with auto-fill by clearing specific days
+✅ Exported files are saved to your Documents folder for easy access ✅ Excel files open in Excel, Google Sheets, LibreOffice, or Numbers

 ## Technical Details